nim-lang/nimble/readme.markdown

 remote repository will be installed.
 If you already have that version installed Babel will ask you whether you wish it to overwrite your local copy.

+You can force Babel to download the latest commit from the package's repo, for
+example:

+    $ babel install nimgame#head

+This is of course git specific, for hg use ``tip`` instead of ``head``.
+A branch, tag, or commit hash may also be specified in the place of ``head``.

 If you don't specify a parameter and there is a ``package.babel`` file in your current working directory Babel will install the package residing in the current working directory.
 This can be useful for developers who are testing